Labels, Myths, & Reality

 Sexual Assault: A broad term encompassing any sexual contact or behavior that happens without consent.

-Rape: Sexual assault that includes penetration (including vaginal, oral, or anal sex) and violence, coercion, or exploitation of an individual who is does not consent, or is unable to give consent due to age or mental state.
+Rape: Sexual assault that includes penetration (including vaginal, oral, or anal sex) and violence, coercion, or exploitation of an individual who does not consent, or is unable to give consent due to age or mental state.

 1. Rape and sexual assault are interchangeable terms.